Funeral Costs in Colorado | 2026 Guide

 There are various options for cremation, from the basic ‘direct cremation’ with no services to a cremation with a full service and ashes interment.

-If you are opting for a burial, you will need to consider such things as a burial plot, grave marker, embalming, and type of casket required.
+If you are opting for a burial, you will need to consider such things as a burial plot, a grave marker, embalming, and the type of casket required.
 Some cemeteries in Colorado will also require that you have a vault liner for your cemetery plot.
 Just these few funeral products and services alone can add thousands of dollars to the funeral price.

 Colorado is also home to the only outdoor funeral pyre in the United States.
 The Crestone End of Life Project is located in the San Luis Valley in Southern Colorado and offers outdoor ‘natural’ cremations to Coloradans.